7tg/massMailerBCC/README.md

 # massMailerBCC

-This is a Python2 application for sending bulk mail lists with bcc.
+This is a Python2 application for sending bulk mail list with bcc.

 ## Getting Started